Pijukatel/actor-webpage-singer/README.md

 You are charged per song generated.
 You can provide your own TopMedia AI API token to reduce the costs.

 Note: We're currently running on a limited TopMediai plan, so having the Actor cover the costs of song generation is not guaranteed.

+## Open Source

+This Actor is open source, hosted on [GitHub](https://github.com/Pijukatel/actor-text-summary-song).